kajuberdut/pytest-timekeeper/README.md

 Here is an example of using the built in PostWriter to post results as json to a web address.

+https://ptsv2.com provides an easy location to test this functionality without having to make a webserver to accept the data.

 ```python
 from pytest_timekeeper.writers import PostWriter